dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Update part 30: Phase 2n: Refactoring the adaptive watchdog timeout and the API congestion function retry_with_backoff

+- Update part 31: Phase 2o: Fixing the empty security_group_ids list with hyper-scaling tests and ensuring that the security group list is chunked as sg_chunk prior to engaging multi-processing.Pool and calling tomcat_worker_wrapper

-- Update part 31: Phase 2o: Resurrection code overhaul moving code out of install_tomat() and into resurrection_monitor_patch8
+- Update part 32: Phase 2p: Resurrection code overhaul moving code out of install_tomat() and into resurrection_monitor_patch8

-- Update part 32 Phase 2p: resurrection_monitor restructuring using helper functions: (1) PROCESS LEVEL ghost detection using chunk for process level GOLD list, and (2) PROCESS level registry stats generation
+- Update part 33 Phase 2q: resurrection_monitor restructuring using helper functions: (1) PROCESS LEVEL ghost detection using chunk for process level GOLD list, and (2) PROCESS level registry stats generation